BergQuester/v8tr.github.io/_drafts/2018-10-04-sticky-grid-collection-view.md

 {% endhighlight %}

 Here is step by step explanation of the logic flow.
+1. We want to updates sticky items each time the `preload()` is called.
-1. Iterate over all rows and columns in the grid.
+2. Iterate over all rows and columns in the grid.
-2. Here an assumption is made that attributes have already been cached in `allAttributes`, thus the order in which the methods are called within `prepare()` is highly important.
+3. Here an assumption is made that attributes have already been cached in `allAttributes`, thus the order in which the methods are called within `prepare()` is highly important.
-3. Positions of sticky items are updated with collection view offset.
+4. Positions of sticky items are updated with collection view offset.
 By doing this we pin sticky items to the edges of the collection view.
-4. Besides updating the positions, we must ensure that sticky items are always placed above the rest of the cells.
+5. Besides updating the positions, we must ensure that sticky items are always placed above the rest of the cells.
 The new helper method `zIndex(forRow:column:)` will be implement for this purpose.

 *Z-index (or Z-order)* is a common attribute in programming APIs that defines the stack order of specific element within UI hierarchy.
 When two elements overlap, their Z-index determined which one appears on the top of the other.
 In our case, we distinguish 3 kinds of Z-orders:
 1. Sticky cells that are intersection of sticky rows and columns — are always on the top.